My Quiet Kitchen

 Ingredients

-• 1 ½ cups fine almond flour (168 g) - This is critical to the recipe.
+• 1 ½ cups fine blanched almond flour (168 g) - This is critical to the recipe.
 See Note 1 for tips on measuring.
 For nut-free, see this pie crust recipe.

-• ½ cup white or brown rice flour (70 g)
+• ½ cup white or brown rice flour (70 g) - Can also use a wheat flour here, if you don't need gluten-free.

 • ⅓ cup tapioca starch (40 g) - See Note 2.

-• ¼ teaspoon fine sea salt (use ½ tsp for savory pies)
+• ¼ teaspoon fine sea salt (use ½ teaspoon for savory pies)

 • 2 tablespoons organic cane sugar (omit for savory pies) - Can use another granulated sugar such as date, coconut, or brown sugar.